The Rule of the Word

 Memorization

 9.2 As you take on new verses, continue to review previous verses to ensure you retain them and that they gestate within you.
-As you amass the most holy written word within your mind, recitation will take an increasing amount of your time.
-As a result, you may need to review different portions of the most holy written word on different days.
+As you amass the most holy written Word within your mind, recitation will take an increasing amount of your time.
+As a result, you will need to review different portions of the most holy written Word on different days.

 Prayer and Scripture